aiclub-igdtuw/AI-ML-Month/Minor Project Submissions/SOLUTION.md

 SOLUTION (POINT2)-----------> Have analysed some columns using graph and made graph for it and reason in colab notebook (explanation in text cell)

-SOLUTION (POINT6) ------> GENDER : most analysis done on females
+SOLUTION (POINT6) ------> 1.GENDER : most analysis done on females
-                          AGE : Most analysis is done on age group of 18 years and above.
+                          2.AGE : Most analysis is done on age group of 18 years and above.
                           Shown above two using graph and wrote abservation in google colab notebook as well(in text cell below that)